jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

         M501

+ 4. Unload current filament (If present)
+     Note: We'll be keeping the hotend hot for a while better not to cook filament
+     ```
+     M702
+     ```
- 4. Preheat bed and hotend
+ 6. Preheat bed and hotend
      Note: Wait for the bed to come up to temp before starting on the hot end.
 No reason to cook plastic.
 Also if possible remove the filament before doing this.

 	 *PLA*